Musical Theatre Podcast | Episode 5 – Hamilton

 Resources – Music

-In The Heights (Original Broadway Cast Recording).
-This is the first musical Lin-Manuel Miranda wrote/created/starred in before Hamilton and while I haven’t seen it I’ve been listening to the the OBCR and its fantastic.
+In The Heights (2008 Original Broadway Cast).
+This is the first musical Lin-Manuel Miranda wrote/created/starred in before Hamilton and while I haven’t seen it I’ve been to the recording and it’s great.
+Edit: a movie adaption of In The Heights came out in 2021.

 Resources – Video

-Unfortunately Hamilton hasn’t been made into a movie or into a live on Broadway video (though I’ve heard rumours).
-However you can check out the official Hamilton Youtube Channel.
+Hamilton YouTube Channel.
 It has interviews, behind the scenes stuff and performances from past and current Hamilton casts.
 You’ll also find Ham4Ham performances.
 These were performances that the cast did for people standing outside to see the show or for the lottery (before the lottery went digital).

 Resources – Websites and Apps